 Visit The LDS Temple

 Kiev is home to a gorgeous LDS temple.
 You'll likely have other LDS members in your ILP group who can go with you!
 Head over there and spend some time inside the temple, or just walk around and relax on the beautiful grounds.
-Here's the details you need to get there.

 Take A Free Tour